 Born in Takoma Park, Maryland, Ron Maxson was raised in the suburbs of Washington, DC, in a middle-class family.
 Overcoming seemingly impossible obstacles, numerous setbacks, and many challenges is Ron’s life story in a nutshell.
 That has made him the man he is today.
 He is a bold and daring go-getter who believes that nothing is impossible.
 He has reached many milestones that people told him were not possible.

-As a premier speaker, trainer and facilitator serving non-profit organizations, associations, schools, churches and government entities, Ron has educated, inspired, equipped, encouraged and motivated individuals, teams and audiences to step up to the plate and make a difference.
-In April 2016, Ron celebrated 35 years of public speaking.
-He has addressed groups of a few to crowds of thousands.
-He has been interviewed on mainstream and community network television stations.
-He has spoken in a wide variety of venues including conference and retreat centers, board rooms, mega-churches, town halls, and on-stage at national events such as the annual Fourth-of-July celebration on the National Mall in Washington, DC.
+As an experienced public speaker, Ron has addressed groups of a few to crowds of thousands, been interviewed on mainstream and community network television stations, and has spoken in a wide variety of venues including community town halls, conference and retreat centers, schools, board rooms, mega-churches, and on-stage at national events such as the annual Fourth-of-July celebration on the National Mall in Washington, DC.

 Volunteerism in the community holds a special place in Ron’s heart.
 He has volunteered in the community since age six.
 Ron has served in multiple ways such as mentoring children, youth, young men and others, as well as organizing community fundraisers, public service projects and more.

 Overall, Ron is a people-person through and through.
 He enjoys being with people, serving people, leading people, communicating with people, and thrives in community environments.